patarapolw/jupyter-flashcards/README.md

     back="retinoblastoma",
     tags=["eye"]
 )
-A pyexcel-handsontable is shown.
-No HTML or markdown is rendered, though.
+The item id, the front and back of the card is shown.
 >>> card = fc.quiz('retino')  # A random card is choosed from the regex "retino"
 >>> card
 Show front side of the card on Jupyter Notebook.
 Images are also included (no need to be inside markdown tags, or img tags.)
 Markdown is rendered to HTML.